Almost a year after separating from my partner, we had a second breakup.

 Ultimately, I am left with a glaring question–do I love myself?
 That is to ask two things: Do I value and enjoy the person that I am in isolation from my romantic partnerships, and will I be tasked with providing love for myself if I should ever again find myself in a relationship with someone who doesn’t fully understand my identities, or how my identities and experiences differ from theirs?
 It is my hope that I will one day be able to share these sentiments with my former partner, and discuss the ways in which our breakup(s) reflected what society tells us about who has access to certain types of treatment.
 However, today, I will simply continue asking questions to further my understanding of what love means for those navigating queer, intercultural breakups.

 The Queer Insomniac is a queer, non-binary writer.
 They consider themselves to be bicoastal but culturally southern, a master at crafting hypothetical questions, and adept in all things that require a keen sense of direction.
 They are currently working on their PhD in the interdisciplinary social sciences and humanities.

 [Feature Image: A person standing on the left of the photo.
-They are wearing a ball cap, a white t-shirt, and blue jeans.
-Their hands are in their jean pockets.
-Their back is to the camera.
+They are wearing a ball cap, white t-shirt, and jeans.
+Their hands are in their jean pockets, their back to the camera.
 They are looking at the reflection of a mountain on the water.
 In the background are trees and the mountain. ]